 Shuffle the forty-five ASSIGNMENT Cards and place a draw pile adjacent to board.
 Players select different colored pawns, and everyone takes one red roadblock cube and one black bad weather cube.
 Spare cubes are placed on the edge of the game board in the space marked, Air Traffic Control – black cubes, and Department of Transport – red cubes.
+Players then place their colored pawn on any of the eleven airports on the board, before dealing the TEMPLE Cards.

 There are another seventy temples in the USA, Canada and Mexico, all located in cities which are only accessible by road, which gives a total of eighty temples.
 Each city on the map has it's own TEMPLE Card, except Salt Lake City.